aj52izov/digits_classification/README.md

 To train and evaluate the model, just run the "trainer.py" file.
 The default training epoch is 30, after what the trained model is saved by default in "trained_model/model.h5"
-Note : The model architecture , the confusion matrix and the training evolution curves are stored by default in trained_model folder too.
+Note : The model architecture , the confusion matrix, the training evolution curves and a picture showing some missclassified images are stored by default in trained_model folder too.

 # Prediction :
 To make a prediction, the function predict in "predictor.py" file must be applied on